 Boston Engineering’s Advanced Systems Group (ASG) develops game-changing robotics, unmanned systems, and special tactical equipment.
 Our experienced, multidisciplinary team drives technology evolution for federal defense and civilian agencies, and corporations.
-Recognized as a robotics engineering leader, the Economist named Boston Engineering in its “Top 6 Technology Breakthroughs of 2009” for robotic marine innovation.
-Additionally, the Boston Business Journal has ranked Boston Engineering in its top-10 list of largest Massachusetts robotics companies for 2015 and 2016.
+Recognized as a robotics engineering leader, the Economist named Boston Engineering in its “Top-6 Technology Breakthroughs of 2009” for robotic marine innovation.
+Additionally, the Boston Business Journal has ranked Boston Engineering in its top-10 list of largest Massachusetts robotics companies for the past five consecutive years (2015-2019).

 - Intelligence, surveillance, and reconnaissance (ISR)